rodsenra/lance-rest-spec/README.md

 to Lance-REST clients, the following nodes are *mandatory* if either `_links/prev` or `_links/next` are present:

-1) `currentPage`: the number of the page the document refers to (1-based - meaning 1st page is 1)
+1. `currentPage`: the number of the page the document refers to (1-based)
-2) `totalCount`: the total number of entries this collection has
+2. `totalCount`: the total number of entries this collection has
-3) `pageCount`: the total number of pages this collection has
+3. `pageCount`: the total number of pages this collection has

 The following example is a paged collection of contacts with a total of 6 contacts, this document shows page 1 of this collection and there are 3 pages in total: